TeamUltroid/Ultroid-Docs/installation/local.md

 `CTRL + X`

 * Step 6 : Run the bot.
-Use `python -m pyUltroid` to start the bot.
+Use `bash startup` to start the bot.
 You will recieve a message in your `LOG_CHANNEL` if everything is done right!

 :::note